Lenas Hamster mansion

 When I noticed her escape plan – which was basically to dig through the plastic – I didn’t take it that seriously.
 When the digging days become weeks and a small hole started to emerge in one of the box corners, I realized that I definitely underestimated her.

 After several attempts to cover the escape hole – I used tape, books, fabrics, and I even tried to confuse her by rearranging her furniture – suddenly the hole was big enough for her to slip out.
+So, one day she escaped.

 The timing was of course terrible.
 I was working on my bachelor project and basically just came home to sleep, which I know isn’t an excuse.
 But combined with the fact that I’m a terrible pet owner I couldn’t be bothered to have her running around the apartment as a free hamster.
 If she wanted to be free I’d let her.